MineDojo/Voyager/FAQ.md

 While testing Voyager, we use Redirect URI Type: `Public client/native (mobile & desktop)` in the app registration for Azure Login.
 However, according to the report in issue [#34](https://github.com/MineDojo/Voyager/issues/34#issuecomment-1567007133), the URI Type was changed to "Web" and it resolved the problem.
 Feel free to attempt both URI Types to determine which one works for you.
 If all the approaches fail, please refer to the original tutorial in [minecraft-launcher-lib](https://minecraft-launcher-lib.readthedocs.io/en/stable/tutorial/microsoft_login.html).

+Update: This is probably a Microsoft's bug.
+See [issue #80 in minecraft-launcher-lib](https://codeberg.org/JakobDev/minecraft-launcher-lib/issues/80).
+If you cannot solve this problem, you can try to use the [Minecraft Official Launcher](./installation/minecraft_instance_install.md#option-2-minecraft-official-launcher) and use mc_port to run.
 ## I got `Subprocess Mineflayer failed to start` error.

 There are many reasons that may cause this problem.
 You can try with following solutions: